AVerteC/c-asgn0/README.md

   int main(int argc, char *argv[]);
   ```

-  main() handles error cases and the calling of split() for every file, and also running finalExit() at the end of the program.
+  main() calls split() on every file, runs finalExit() at the end of the program, and handles errors from invalid inputs.
   finalExit() exits the program with the last error code produced by the file inputs.
-  main() handles the not enough arguments error by checking the count of arguments using the value of argc <=2, because you need 3 arguments in order to start split.
+  main() handles the following input validations:
+  * `Not enough arguments`: by checking the count of arguments using the value of argc <=2, because you need 3 arguments in order to start split.
+  * Multiple instances of dash filename `-`: by counting the instances detected in the file arguments before running openFile() or split()

-  main() calls openFile() on each file argument, and passes the file descriptor value from openFile() to run split(), and lastly, runs finalExit().
+  main() calls openFile() on each file argument and passes the file descriptor value from openFile() to run split(), and lastly, runs finalExit().